Mass Communications Bachelor’s Degree Program Highlights

 Compliment another degree program with a mass communication minor

-Communication is a skill that is high sought-after by employers and is applicable to any career track, including those in business, law, and STEM fields.
-Pursue a minor in mass communication or communication studies and learn both the theories and applications of a variety of communication skills, including written, verbal, and non-verbal, and graduate with a competitive advantage on the job market.
+Communication is a skill that is highly sought-after by employers and is applicable to any career track, including those in business, law and STEM fields.
+Pursue a minor in mass communication or communication studies and learn the theories and applications of a variety of skills — including written, verbal and non-verbal communication — and graduate with a competitive advantage on the job market.

 At a Glance